← All IP · the catalog

 What you’re licensing

-remoteid is an ASTM F3411 / FAA Remote-ID broadcast-message framing engine for uncrewed aircraft (drones) — the regulatory “digital license plate”… It is delivered as a licensable soft-IP block engineered as an ASIL-B Safety Element out of Context — not just RTL, but the complete functional-safety work package needed to carry it into an ISO 26262 program:
+ASTM F3411 / FAA Part 89 Remote-ID broadcast framing engine — plausibility-checked, cadence-verified, ASIL-B. It is delivered as a licensable soft-IP block engineered as an ASIL-B Safety Element out of Context — not just RTL, but the complete functional-safety work package needed to carry it into an ISO 26262 program:

 Synthesizable RTL